covid-19-sds/covid-19-sds.github.io/index.md

 ---
 layout: default
+description: We give answers to social distance strategies for the COVID-19 pandemic.
 ---

 # Effectiveness of social distance stategies for protecting a community from the COVID-19 pandemic based on mobility data